Nonreciprocal Cahn-Hilliard model emerges as a universal amplitude equation

 \textit{Acknowledgement} TFH and UT acknowledge support from the doctoral school ‘‘Active living fluids’’ funded by the German-French University (Grant No. CDFA-01-14).
 In addition, TFH thanks the foundation ``Studienstiftung des deutschen Volkes'' for financial support.
+The authors thank Daniel Greve for fruitful discussions and the anonymous reviewers for constructive comments.

 \onecolumngrid